 Ideally, you want to use detailed case studies showing how much money you have made other companies as well as outlining what you exactly did to achieve those results.
 In addition to that, you want to list all of the big brands you have worked with as it shows your credibility.

-What I also learned through this process is that though the majority of our customers were mid-sized businesses, they wanted to see all of the large Fortune 500 companies we worked with even though these customers themselves were nowhere near that size.
+What we also learned through this process is that though the majority of our customers were mid-sized businesses, they wanted to see all of the large Fortune 500 companies we worked with even though these customers themselves were nowhere near that size.

 When we showed our potential clients all of the small and medium businesses we worked with versus only showing them large brands we worked with, our conversion rate of locking them in as a customer decreased by almost half.